MaudGautier/custom-js-testing-framework/README.md

       But got called 3 times.
 ```

 ## File organization

-The framework is in the `src/index.ts` file.
+The framework is in the `src/` folder.

-The `sample-test-files/` folder contains sample test files, defined in the format understandable
+The `sample-test-files/` folder contains sample test files, defined in the format understandable by this custom testing
-by this custom testing library.
+library.

 ## Features list

 - [x] Display failing tests
 - [x] Display unexpected errors
 - [x] Add a `skip` feature to tests
 - [x] Add a modulator: either `skip` OR `only`
 - [x] Add a `describe` option
 - [ ] Add a `skip` option on `describe` sections